Hydrolysis

 Hydrolysis (/haɪˈdrɒlɪsɪs/; from Ancient Greek hydro- 'water' and lysis 'to unbind') is any chemical reaction in which a molecule of water breaks one or more chemical bonds.
-The term is used broadly for substitution, elimination, and solvation reactions in which water is the nucleophile.
+The term is used broadly for substitution and elimination reactions in which water is the nucleophile.

 Biological hydrolysis is the cleavage of biomolecules where a water molecule is consumed to effect the separation of a larger molecule into component parts.
 When a carbohydrate is broken into its component sugar molecules by hydrolysis (e.g., sucrose being broken down into glucose and fructose), this is recognized as saccharification.

 Hydrolysis reactions can be the reverse of a condensation reaction in which two molecules join into a larger one and eject a water molecule.
-Thus hydrolysis adds water to break down, whereas condensation builds up by removing water.
+Thus hydrolysis adds water to break down molecules, whereas condensation joins molecules through the removal of water.

 Types

-Usually hydrolysis is a chemical process in which a molecule of water is added to a substance.
-Sometimes this addition causes both the substance and water molecule to split into two parts.
-In such reactions, one fragment of the target molecule (or parent molecule) gains a hydrogen ion.
-It breaks a chemical bond in the compound.
+Hydrolysis is a chemical process in which a molecule of water is added to a substance, causing both the substance and water molecule to split into two parts.
+In such reactions, a chemical bond is broken, with one fragment of the target molecule (or parent molecule) gaining a hydrogen ion, and the other gaining a hydroxide.
+In living systems, most biochemical reactions (including ATP hydrolysis) take place during the catalysis of enzymes.
+The catalytic action of enzymes allows for the hydrolysis of proteins, fats, oils, and carbohydrates.

-Salts

-A common kind of hydrolysis occurs when a salt of a weak acid or weak base (or both) is dissolved in water.
-Water spontaneously ionizes into hydroxide anions and hydronium cations.
-The salt also dissociates into its constituent anions and cations.
-For example, sodium acetate dissociates in water into sodium and acetate ions.
-Sodium ions react very little with the hydroxide ions whereas the acetate ions combine with hydronium ions to produce acetic acid.
-In this case the net result is a relative excess of hydroxide ions, yielding a basic solution.